TomoakiNagahara/op-cd/README.md

 php action.php config=./config.php
 ```

- * Can pass config file.
+ * You can pass config file to "action.php".
  * Config file is PHP file.
- * Arguments can be used to overwrite config.
+ * An arguments can be used to overwrite config file's value.
  * The order of arguments is variable.

+## Arguments

 ```
 config    : Arguments can be write in a config file.